0x13hrafnulf/0x13hrafnulf.github.io/_posts/labs/pwnedlabs/gcp/2025-08-04-reveal-hidden-files-in-google-storage.md

 # Scenario
 Gigantic Retail are a Fortune 50 company and therefore have a target on their back.
 Conscious that threat actors will be probing their infrastructure, they have provisionally engaged your team to assess the security of their on-premise and cloud environment.
 Your mission is to demonstrate impact and show them the value of retaining our services in the long-term.

+Learning outcomes:

+- Familiarity with the Google Cloud CLI
+- Enumerate Google File Storage
+- Discover and access hidden files using ffuf
+- Crack encrypted 7-Zip archives using Hashcat

 # Walkthrough
 We are given url, which redirects to website with static content